-Note: You cannot import from a Connect.log file saved for a search from the Web of ScienceTM Core Collection.
+Note: You cannot import from a Connection.log file saved for an online search from the Web of ScienceTM Core Collection.
 You must do a regular online search or a direct export.

 To import a log file using the filter options of a connection file: